FloranDev2/ItB-WotP/README.md

 NamesAreHard (and Lemonymous again!) for helping me on the non massive warning script and the shop.
 Protostar909, ,̶'̶,̶|̶'̶,̶'̶_̶  (loss), Machin and R30hedron for your feedbacks on the balance and design.
 R30hedron (again!) and Djinn for your feedback on the KV-2 sprite.
+Thx for JamesTripleQ for suggestions for the achievements.

 and of course kartoFlane for the modloader!!!